williamcanin/chameleon-jek/README-en_US.md

 The branch **gh-pages** it is a branch in which your site will be visible, so, longer be possible to see the **Chameleon Jek** work through the web browser
 (with the address of your GitHub Pages, of course :)).

+## Contact

+Contact feature **Chameleon Jek**, it is a form in which the sender sends a message you will be redirected to your E-Mail.

+The message is sent through the [Formspree](https://formspree.io/).

+So if you want to use this feature, You have to register in [Formspree](http://formspree.io/register).

+After registering, enter the registered EMail in Block **"Formspree"** in file ***_config.yml** and also make other settings you please in the variables.

 ## DEMO

 See a demonstration of how the  **Chameleon Jek** will behave in the browser.